SD2E/test-harness/README.md

 you have in the current environment.
 The `-e` option stands for "editable".
 This will install the package in a way where any local changes to the package will automatically be reflected in your environment.
 See [this link](https://stackoverflow.com/questions/41535915/python-pip-install-from-local-dir/41536128)
 for more details.

-Note: for some reason I cannot install the package unless I use the `-e` option on Maverick2.
-In addition you must include `--user`: `pip3 install -e test-harness --user`.
+**Note**: for some reason I cannot install the package on Maverick2 unless I use the `-e` option and also `--user`: `pip3 install -e test-harness --user`

 ### Running The Test Harness